XpiritBV/ContainerWorkshop-Docs/Lab13-AzDOPipelines.md

 keyvaultclientsecret | 45gSC1AZ3lkaSUHpsqFfL/+vddtbshVs1umC0IZWsVY=
 keyvaulturl | https://Containerworkshop.vault.azure.net

-**If you did Lab 7 before:**
+**If you did Lab 8 before:**
 Each of these variable names should be familiar and known to you (except the `aikey`, which remains empty for now).
-For the key vault related values (e.g. keyvaultclientid), use the values from the [Security Lab](Lab7-Security.md#adding-support-for-azure-key-vault).
+For the key vault related values (e.g. `keyvaultclientid`), use the values from the [Security Lab](Lab8-Security.md#adding-support-for-azure-key-vault).
 Some of these will be used later.
 You can remove the `volumeMounts` and `spec` from the `dep-leaderboardwebapi` deployment, now that the values in it are coming from the pipeline variables and the environment variables.